jgmalcolm/jgmalcolm.github.io/_posts/2014-11-29-medschool-resources.md

 * Downside: Lacks good methods for sharing/updating decks with classmates
 * Everyone I know who used this eventually abandoned because of time involved in creating and curating decks

+## Goljan STEP1 audio   {#goljan-step1-audio}

+  [goljan]: #goljan-step1-audio

+* A series of lectures as part of a boards review course he conducted
+* These lectures were delivered with the first edition of [Rapid Review Pathology] text, but you can still follow along in the latest edition.
+The slides and a scan of the original textbook can be found online.
+* Full of board pearls since he helps edit the USMLE questions.
+While most of the pathognomonic stuff is outdated and boards questions rarely use such classic tip-offs, the concepts are still valid and tested in similar ways
+* It's not well organized, but makes for good background listening while running errands, doing chores, or exercising.
+* Pathoma is more updated, organized, and focused, so use Pathoma if you had to pick one or the other